Need help during the cold winter?

-- Below 1/8 tank of oil or about to be disconnected.
+- Below 1/4 tank of oil or kerosene

-This program can provide a minimum delivery not to exceed $400 in emergency heating assistance for life threatening situations.
-You can only receive this once a year, and must be a current and approved HEAP client.
+This program can provide a minimum delivery not to exceed $800 in emergency heating assistance for life-threatening situations.
+You can only receive this once per year, and must be a current and approved HEAP client.